X Modality Assisting RGBT Object Tracking: Experimental Results

-3) \textbf{Qualitative comparison.} Qualitative comparison experiments are conducted on 9 video sequences, including \textit{aftertree}, \textit{baby}, \textit{carafetertree}, \textit{dog1}, \textit{manypeople}, \textit{nightthreepeople}, \textit{people1}, \textit{soccer2} and \textit{threeman2}, by comparing with 9 state-of-the-art trackers, as illustrated in Fig. 8.
-To facilitate the demonstration, we present the results using local magnification.
 Explicitly, in the \textit{aftertree} sequence, the target person is effectively tracked in all comparisons for the first 140 frames.
-However, at 312th frame, when occluded by trees, the majority of trackers, specifically the ECO and HMFT methods, display tracking errors or inaccuracies.
+However, at the 312th frame, when occluded by trees, the majority of trackers, specifically the ECO and HMFT methods, display tracking errors or inaccuracies.
 In the \textit{baby} sequence, the tracked target encounters attributes such as scale variation, occlusion, and thermal overlap as it approaches.
 The effects of tracking by different trackers are particularly notable.
-For example, most of the trackers have already encountered issues of tracking the wrong target at 290th frame, and only MIRNet, ADRNet and X-Net are able to track the target at 537th frame.
+For example, most of the trackers have already encountered issues of tracking the wrong target at the 290th frame, and only MIRNet, ADRNet, and X-Net are able to track the target at the 537th frame.
 The target areas tracked by the MIRNet and ADRNet methods are significantly larger than the intended tracking area, while X-Net achieves the highest accuracy.
 Both camera movement and scale variation attributes are present in the sequences featuring \textit{caraftertree} and \textit{dog1}, leading to the difficulty of correctly tracking the target.
 The proposed method demonstrates accurate tracking of a car or dog, even during motion and partial occlusion.
 In the \textit{manypeople}, \textit{people1} and \textit{threeman2} sequences, the target faces challenges associated with occlusion and thermal overlap during the tracking process.

 Additionally, significant interference from surrounding persons adversely affects the performance of the trackers.
 The results from the two sequences demonstrate that X-Net consistently and accurately tracks the target without being affected by interference.
 When dealing with a rapidly moving soccer target, it becomes evident that most trackers struggle to accurately track the soccer within the first 20 frames.
 However, the proposed X-Net method proves to be the exception, successfully and precisely tracking the soccer by the 144th frame.
 While the other tracking methods being compared produce inaccurate results, X-Net consistently delivers precise and reliable tracking results.

 In summary, the proposed method has consistently achieved exceptional tracking results on the challenging RGBT234 dataset, further confirming its superior tracking performance and robustness in various challenging scenarios.
 In medium-to-long video sequence tracking, X-Net surpasses the comparison methods, showcasing exceptional stability.